-- Swipe your finger across the screen in any direction to unlock and touch the Menu Key II.
+- Unlock the touch screen by dragging Slideuptounlock up and touch the Menu Quick Key ::.

-- 2. Touch Settings 🚳.
+- Touch Settings .

 - 3. Touch Call Settings.

 - 4. Touch End Call Options.

-- 5. Touch a setting.
+- Touch a setting.Close Slide/End Key Only

-Close Slide/ End Key Only

-6.3 Ignore With Message
+5.3 Ignore With Message

-You can ignore a phone call and send a text message by touching TEXT.
-This menu allows you to manage the available messages.
+You can ignore a phone call and send a text message by touching [TEXT].
+This menu allows you to select the message.
+You can also add a new message.

-- Swipe your finger across the screen in any direction to unlock and touch the Menu Key II.
+- Unlock the touch screen by dragging Sideuptounlock up and touch the Menu Quick Key ::.

-- 2. Touch Settings 🔯.
+- 2. Touch Settings .

 - 3. Touch Call Settings.

 - 4. Touch Ignore With Message.

-- Touch a to delete a message.

-- Touch New to add a new message.
+- Edit a current message or touch New to enter a new message.

-- Touch an existing message to edit it.